berlinplan/berlinplan.github.io/readme.md

 ## are e-cars good for environment or bullshit for Environment?

-> e-cars increase inequality, they require ten times as many chips as petrol or diesel.
-USA passed the Chips Act to restrict the use of US technology in producing semiconductors.
+> e-cars require ten times as many chips as petrol or diesel.
+Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
-This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)
+This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.
+E-cars increase inequality(139,140)

 > <sub> While most 3rd-world countries have no roads, How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of their citizens? </sub>